espoon-voltti/evaka/compose/README.md

 ### Database

+**Please note** Ensure you do not have another PostgreSQL server listening on the default port.
+If you do, eVaka service might fail to start trying to connect to a wrong database causing errors like `FATAL: role "evaka_migration_local" does not exist` appear on service log.

 Sometimes, the shared database can get into an inconsistent state and the stack won't start properly.
 Or, the applications are unable to use it properly.
 This might be caused by the way the database stores